gkmngrgn/dosh-core/README.md

 ### BUT DO YOU USE THIS PROJECT YOURSELF?

-Yes, I use multiple operating systems with different shells, and I'm too tired to write my scripts in multiple languages.
+Yes, of course.
+I use multiple operating systems with different shells, and I'm too tired to write my scripts in multiple languages.
 This is why I created this project.

+### BUT YOU COULD USE MAKEFILE, CMAKE, OR SIMILAR TOOL?

+They are typically used to build and package software for distribution and are more geared towards building and managing software projects, while Dosh is more focused on running tasks from the command line.
+They serve different purposes and are not directly comparable.
+I keep these rules in mind:

+- If I need to add a paragraph to `README.md` file to explain how to configure the development environment and need to run some commands on my local, write a DOSH task named `setup` instead, then add just one sentence: "You can start development with a magic command: `dosh setup`."
+Or better, say the contributors to type `dosh help` to see all available tasks.

+- If I don't want to create a project or repository for my personal tasks, I create `dosh.lua` in home folder and write my tasks directly.
+For example, I have a task named `git-sync` and it pulls the latest changes from the remote server or warn me if there's a conflict in the repository.

+- If I need a command alias but have to run the command in both windows and macos or powershell and zsh, it's easy to do that with DOSH for me.

 ### WHY DOESN'T DOSH HAVE ANY REMOVE COMMAND?